Introduction: Tailless Delta & Stndrd. Config. Mechanical Pencil Gliders

 Step 7: Fuselage & Fin Work

 Glue the long narrow fuselage strip to the top of main piece.
-There are reference lines to ensure good placement.
-Next, glue the shorter strip, which is 8.5 cm long, to the bottom of the fuselage.
-This one should extend into the wing area by about 5 mm and end 1 cm before the trailing edge of the stabilizer.
+Next, glue the shorter strip, which is 8.5 cm long, to the bottom of the tail boom.
+This one should end 1 cm before the trailing edge of the stabilizer.

 Glue the shortest and narrowest strip across the bottom of the horizontal stabilizer.
 It crosses over the strip that was attached previously, and is flush with the end of it.

 Bend the tabs at the bottom of the two vertical stabilizer pieces to 90-degree angles.
-Apply glue to one of the vertical stabilizers, but not to the tab area.
-Unite it with the other half.
+Apply glue to one of the vertical stabilizers (i.e. fins), but not to the bottom tab.
+Unite it the two halves.
 After the glue has set for a couple minutes, apply glue to the tabs and attach the stabilizer to the tail of the glider.
 Use the reference lines.

 Step 8: Wing Work